Feed on

 I just got back from a vacation in northern California, and while I was strolling down Telegraph Avenue in Berkeley, I happened across this sign at the Mediterranean Cafe.

-I haven’t seen a sign like this in a long time, but I guess partial nudity is a bigger problem in Berkeley than in most of [...]
+I haven’t seen a sign like this in a long time, but I suspect partial nudity is a bigger problem in Berkeley than in most of the places I frequent.
+Seeing this sign reminded me of another sign outside the playground just around the corner from my house.
+I often go there with my kids.

 Animal-like robots